 3’ end analyses of nanopore and Helicos DRS reads

 Helicos DRS data were prepared as described in18 and61.
-Positions with three or more supporting reads were considered to be peaks of Nanopore or Helicos 3’ ends.
+Positions with three or more supporting reads were considered to be peaks of nanopore or Helicos 3’ ends.
 The distance between each nanopore peak and the nearest Helicos peak was then determined.
 37% of nanopore peaks occurred at the same position as a Helicos peak, and the standard deviation in distance was 12.5 nt.
 To determine the percentage of nanopore DRS 3’ ends mapping within annotated genic features, transcripts were first flattened into a single record per gene.
 Exonic annotation was given priority over intronic or intergenic annotation and CDS annotation over UTR.
 Reads were assigned to genes if they overlapped them by >20% of their aligned length and the annotated feature type of the 3’ end position was determined.
 Counts were generated both for all reads and for unique positions per gene.

 Isoform collapsing of nanopore DRS data